 A ground survey was conducted in late September and early October 2022 over an 8-day period.
 In total, 270 antelope were classified, yielding sex and age ratios of 20 bucks:100 does:21 fawns.
 Compared to last year, this season's survey saw an increase in the observed fawn to doe ratio, the buck to doe ratio, and the total number of antelope observed.
-However, the total antelope observed, and the observed buck ratio are still below the 5-year average (409 antelope and 24 bucks:100 does:17 fawns).
-The increase in the fawn to doe ratio may be attributed to the above average landscape conditions from the late spring and summer precipitation events that occurred across the management area.
-Concentrations of antelope were found in Jake's, Little Smoky, Antelope, and Big Sand Springs Valleys.
+However, the total antelope observed, and the observed buck ratio are still below the 5-year average of 409 antelope and 24 bucks:100 does: 17 fawns.

+The increase in the fawn to doe ratio may be attributed to the above average landscape conditions from the late spring and summer precipitation events that occurred across the manag

 Uncharacteristically, no antelope were found in Stone Cabin or Duckwater Valleys.